-Constructed in the late 19th century, this museum is famous for having artifacts from 4th century BC.
+Constructed in the late 19th century, this museum is famous for having artifacts from the 4th century BC.
 Specifically dedicated to the Rani of Jhansi, this museum is a fine example that helps us track down the major historical events which happened in and around the Bundelkhand region of Uttar Pradesh.
-The other name of this museum is the UP Government Museum and is quite a popular tourist attraction of Jhansi, Uttar Pradesh.
+The other name of this museum is the UP Government Museum and is quite a popular tourist attraction in Jhansi.

 If you love to read and know about true historical accounts, then Rani Jhansi Museum won’t disappoint you at all.
 This place helps you to relive the historical battle fought by Rani Lakshmi Bai against the British army.

-1. Jhansi Fort.
 The Jhansi Fort was built by Raja Bir Singh Ju Deo of Orchha on Bangra hill in the town of Balwant Nagar, which is presently known as Jhansi.
 This fort has a total of 10 gates namely Khandero Gate, Datia Darwaza, Unnao gate, Jharna Gate, Laxmi Gate, Sagar Gate, Orcha Gate, Sainyar Gate, Chand Gate.
-Within the premises of this fort, you will find various famous tourist spots like Karak Bijli Tank, Rani Jhansi Garden, Shiv Temple and there are also Mazars of Ghulam Gaus Khan, Moti Bai and Khuda Baksh.
-Undoubtedly, this fort is a living testimony of ancient glamor as well as ancient valour.
+Within the premises of this fort, you will find various famous tourist spots like Karak Bijli Tank, Rani Jhansi Garden, Shiv Temple and there are also Mazars of Ghulam Gaus Khan, Moti Bai, and Khuda Baksh.
+Undoubtedly, this fort is a living testimony of ancient glamour as well as ancient valor.

-2. Cenotaph of Raja Gangadhar Rao.
-This place was built by the Queen of Jhansi after the death of her husband.
+The cenotaph of Raja Gangadhar Rao was built by the Queen of Jhansi after the death of her husband.
 It is believed that the reign of Gangadhar Rao lasted for a decade from 1843-1853.
 According to the legends, it is believed that the Queen even used to visit this site on a daily basis in the memory of her husband.

 Jhansi is a historic city famous for its queen Rani Lakshmi Bai.
 Jhansi is located at a distance of 477, 1,692, 1,224, 1,058 km from Delhi, Bengaluru, Kolkata, and Mumbai respectively.
 Here is how you can reach Jhansi by the following means of transportation.